 As a general contractor, you wear many hats—from managing subcontractor and vendor relationships, to planning projects, to ensuring safety requirements are met, to overseeing the actual construction sites and being responsible for workflow management and overall progress.

 What’s more, the construction industry is expected to grow significantly this year, especially in the areas of nonresidential, institutional, industrial, and resiliency construction.
 This growth is expected partially because large companies including Amazon and Microsoft will be launching major building projects in the upcoming year.
-Continued growth, coupled with an expected shortage of labor, will mean greater need for innovation and efficiency for general contractors as the year progresses.
+Continued growth, coupled with an expected shortage of labor, will mean a greater need for innovation and efficiency for general contractors as the year progresses.

 As the industry leader in heavy equipment rentals, we understand the large scope of general contractors’ projects better than anyone.
 We offer a variety of rentals for all types of construction projects:

 BigRentz is your single source supplier for all your rental needs.
 We can handle all your equipment rental logistics, including booking, extending, and terminating your rentals—anywhere in the U.S. This means one phone call for you and one supplier vendor for your accounting department, instead of multiple suppliers for each job with countless different vendor codes, purchase orders, payment due dates, and sets of terms.
 One national company saved 250 hours per year by outsourcing their rental procurement and logistics!
 Read our case study to learn more.

 Competitive pricing is one of the top three reasons why general contractors choose to rent from us, according to a 2016 BigRentz customer survey.
 With our location pages, you can now get a price quote online for any area in the U.S., so you can know exactly how much your equipment rentals will cost for each project.